Becky Belcore, Co-Director

 SaeHee Chun, Communications & Development Associate, email@example.com

 A native of Annandale, VA, SaeHee graduated from college in May 2015 with a major in Asian Studies and double minor in Film Studies and Korean.
 SaeHee first met NAKASEC and became engaged in immigrant rights issues in college when she worked as a summer campaigns intern and had the opportunity to go on the Dream Riders van tour in 2013.
-Her currently work areas of focus are traditional and social media and logistics for mobilizations or staff gatherings.
 Outside of work, she enjoys watching movies and playing gayageum.